 - Tour producing, including all aspects of delivery such as budget & financial management, pre-production, contracting, freight travel and production management, venue liaison, marketing negotiations, and tour management, nationally and internationally;

 - Tour development on a consulting basis, for companies who wish to seek outside expertise to set up the tour, but prefer to manage their own touring, nationally and internationally;

 - Specific arts management consulting, for example for strategic planning, project planning, funding applications, and partnership development.

 Our extensive network of relationships with a wide range of artists across artforms and throughout Australia, also equips us to assist presenters with programming, from conventional touring presentation through to new work projects.

 We can work with you to broker and design partnership projects as residencies, commissions, and other collaborations with artists, including those featured on this site and others suited to your context.

-Harley has worked in performing arts producing since 1994.
-He undertook the National Touring Framework consultancy with Rick Heath for the Australia Council in 2011-12, instrumental in the recent positive reforms to performing arts touring.
-He was Producer at Performing Lines 2005-11, managing the Mobile States contemporary touring program, and touring and producing artists such as Tanja Liedtke, Chambermade Opera, version 1.0, Marrugeku, Back to Back, The Farm and My Darling Patricia.
-He was Executive Producer and joint CEO at Urban Theatre Projects 1995-2003, producing a body of more than 20 new works honoured with the 2003 Sidney Myer Award, including its breakthrough Adelaide Festival commission The Longest Night (2002), and numerous large-scale site-specific productions.
+Harley Stumm has worked in performing arts producing and management for over 25 years.
+Prior to founding Intimate Spectacle, he undertook the National Touring Framework consultancy with Rick Heath for the Australia Council in 2011-12, leading to major and continuing reform of the touring sector.
+He was Producer at Performing Lines 2005-11, managing the Mobile States contemporary initiative, more than a dozen major national tours, and numerous premieres including MFI commissions and international collaborations.
+He was Executive Producer and joint CEO at Urban Theatre Projects 1995-2003, producing a body of more than 20 new works honoured with the 2003 Sidney Myer Award.